 After seeing the photographs in the small exibition, I came to realise that the strange arched wall alongside the road Leiwen – Neumagen (picture at right, near Trittenheim) was in fact the remaining understructure of the former railroad.

-The Heimatmuseum (district’s museum) of Neumagen-Dhron, with in the back, the forest and vineyards across the Moselle
+The Heimatmuseum (district’s museum) of Neumagen-Dhron, with in the back, the forest and vineyards across the Moselle.

 The remaining understructure of the railway track, near Trittenheim, with on the right, in the middle, the remains of a small, metal viaduct (see next picture)